lsst-dm/dmtn-015/index.rst

 .. math::
   z_i({\bf r}) = \int \! \phi_i({\bf r}, {\bf s}) \, f({\bf s}) \, d{\bf s}
+  :label: eq_psf_definition

 We assume that all images have already been resampled to a common coordinate system, and have Gaussian noise described by a covariance matrix :math:`C_i({\bf r}, {\bf s})`.
 Because astronomical images typically have approximately uncorrelated noise only in their original coordinate system, we should not assume that these covariance matrices are diagonal.

+This notation describes images as continuous functions of position.
+This is simply a notational convenience; because we are concerned only with well-sampled images, we can assume images can be resampled exactly, and using a continuous variable for the position instead of another index avoids confusion with the index over input images.
+Instead, the image-position variables (typically :math:`{\bf r}` and :math:`{\bf }`) should be assumed to take only discrete values when used as arguments for images and covariance matrices.

 Lossy Coaddition Algorithms
 ===========================